 On November 9, 1949, the CCP renamed his internal control system from Central Control Commission to Central Commission for Discipline Inspection and Zhu De

-becomes the head.
-On that same day, the Politburo decides to establish Party Core Groups within the hierarchy of the Party.
-The Discipline Commission has the task to implement this structure.
+was appointed as the head.
+On that same day, the Politburo decided to establish Party Core Groups within the hierarchy of the Party.
+The Discipline Commission had the task to implement this structure.

-In the period between 1950 and 1954, the directives of the party and of the government are strictly separated.
+In the period between 1950 and 1954, the directives of the party and of the government were strictly separated.

-Only the measurement of September 1951 to reform the intellectuals is a joint decree.
+Only the measurement of September 1951 to reform the intellectuals was a joint decree.
 See also Article 47.

 Hung (2014).
 Page 357.
 [Cite] See RMRB 02-11-1953 "Push forward the work of handling people's letters"